nanmu42/robomasterpy/README.md

 The framework deals with video streaming, push and event, provides a high-level interface for controlling and communication.
-You can build your controlling logic basing on it, for example:
+You can build your controlling logic basing on it.

+## Fun Examples

 * [Drive your robomaster using keyboard](https://github.com/nanmu42/robo-playground#drive-your-robomaster-using-keyboard);
 * [Make your robomaster a goalkeeper](https://github.com/nanmu42/robo-playground#make-your-robomaster-a-goalkeeper);